backwards-limited/kafka-demo/docs/scala.md

 ## Run Scenarios

 There are multiple scenarios that can be run within the **it** directory where each scenario is made up of individual applications that should be executed in **order**.
-The following will show all applications available but you will have to actually view the **source code** to see the required order to run said applications - Intellij helps.
+The following will show all applications available but you will have to actually view the **source code** to see the required order to run said applications.

 ```bash
 $ sbt it:run